JacyCui/sicp-proj02/README.md

+## Conclusion

+At this point, run the entire autograder to see if there are any tests that don't pass.

+```shell
+python3 ok --local
+```

 Congratulations!
 Now you can play against other students in the course.
 Set `enable_multiplayer` to `True` near the bottom of `cats.py` and type swiftly!

 Unfortunately, you might not be able to find an opponent since there aren't many people doing the project at the same time.
 You can test the multiplayer function using two computers by yourself or using several virtual machines.

-At this point, run the entire autograder to see if there are any tests that don't pass.

-```shell
-python3 ok --local
-```
+This the end of the second project of SICP!

+You've been half-way to the success of the SICP, Bravo!